sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-3-0-agent/spa-setup-desktop-3-0-agent.md

     <!-- border -->![Desktop Agent 3 Installation](agent3-002.png)

-    > You can open the file with **administrator rights**, and install the service, only if your use case requires is.
+    > You can open the file with **administrator rights**, and install the service, only if your use case requires it.
 For example, using the agent in unattended mode in production.
 It is not required for following the tutorials.

 2. Wait for the installation process to complete.

     <!-- border -->![Desktop Agent 3 Installation](agent3-034.png)

-3. Once the installation has been successfully completed, choose **Finish** and launch the Desktop Agent 3.
+3. Once the installation is successfully completed, choose **Finish** and launch the Desktop Agent 3.

     >A Google Chrome extension and an Edge add-on are installed when you install the Desktop Agent but you have to enable them (at least the Google Chrome extension).